patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/design-with-tokens.md

 ### Customizing designs with tokens

 If you're working on a custom design, you may need to adjust a component beyond the predefined options.
-For example, you may need to add text or custom spacing where it isn't already.
+For example, you may need to add text or custom spacing where it isn't already present.
 When you create custom designs, use tokens appropriately to achieve the style and structure you need.
+Choose the semantic token that is the best fit for your needs.

 Our tokens are intentionally scoped so that they can only be used to modify relevant visual attributes.
 For example, a token may have its color scope limited so that it can only be used as a fill color or a stroke color.
 This means that, while you can use tokens to customize a design, you will only be able to use certain tokens in certain situations.
-This helps ensure that you're using tokens that are conceptually related to each design element that you're working on.
+This helps ensure that you're using tokens that are conceptually relevant to the design element that you're working on.